-Validated targets of miR-4800 and related biological functions biological roles have been identified in miRBase.
+MicroRNAs regulate gene expression by targeting messenger RNAs.
+According to the Next Generation Sequencing (NGS), some validated targets of miR-4800-5p to gather with related biological roles have been identified in miRBase.
 But, little information is available on the miR-